 A trained cockatiel makes a wonderful pet and a faithful companion.
-Cockatiels are not difficult to train, and with a little time and patience training cockatiels becomes a fun experience for both of you.
+Cockatiels are not difficult to train, and with a little time and patience training your cockatiel will become a fun experience for both of you.

 Cockatiels can be trained not to particularly mind being picked up in the hand.
-Beware when you first start this, as a cockatiel bite is a very painful thing to endure.
-They sometimes hold on an chew like a rat.
+Beware when you first start this, as a cockatiel bite can be quite painful as some of them tend to hold on and chew like a rat.

-When training cockatiels the trick is to never alarm them.
-All your movements should be done in a slow and precise way that will minimize the cockatiels fear.
+When you train your cockatiel, the trick is to never alarm them.
+All your movements should be done in a slow and precise way that will minimize your cockatiel’s fear.

 Taming should be started as soon as possible after purchasing your cockatiel.
 The reason for this is that while the cockatiel is distracted with its new surroundings, it is easier to familiarize it with human contact.
 The young cockatiel is extremely adaptable, but in its new cage everything is likely to be strange.
 First let your cockatiel acclimatize himself with his new surroundings.